chinapedia/wikipedia.abstract.en/Page/Switzerland.md

 Languages

-National languages in Switzerland (2016): [249]

-Switzerland has four national languages: mainly German (spoken by 62.8% of the population in 2016); French (22.9%) in the west; and Italian (8.2%) in the south.[250][251]
+Switzerland has four national languages: mainly German (spoken by 62.8% of the population in 2016); French (22.9%) in the west; and Italian (8.2%) in the south.[249][250]
 The fourth national language, Romansh (0.5%), is a Romance language spoken locally in the southeastern trilingual canton of Grisons, and is designated by Article 4 of the Federal Constitution as a national language along with German, French, and Italian, and in Article 70 as an official language if the authorities communicate with persons who speak Romansh.
 However, federal laws and other official acts do not need to be decreed in Romansh.

 In 2016, the languages most spoken at home among permanent residents aged 15 and older were Swiss German (59.4%), French (23.5%), Standard German (10.6%), and Italian (8.5%).
 Other languages spoken at home included English (5.0%), Portuguese (3.8%), Albanian (3.0%), Spanish (2.6%) and Serbian and Croatian (2.5%).
-6.9% reported speaking another language at home.[252]
-In 2014 almost two-thirds (64.4%) of the permanent resident population indicated speaking more than one language regularly.[253]
+6.9% reported speaking another language at home.[251]
+In 2014 almost two-thirds (64.4%) of the permanent resident population indicated speaking more than one language regularly.[252]

-The federal government is obliged to communicate in the official languages, and in the federal parliament simultaneous translation is provided from and into German, French and Italian.[254]
+The federal government is obliged to communicate in the official languages, and in the federal parliament simultaneous translation is provided from and into German, French and Italian.[253]

 Aside from the official forms of their respective languages, the four linguistic regions of Switzerland also have their local dialectal forms.
-The role played by dialects in each linguistic region varies dramatically: in the German-speaking regions, Swiss German dialects have become ever more prevalent since the second half of the 20th century, especially in the media, such as radio and television, and are used as an everyday language for many, while the Swiss variety of Standard German is almost always used instead of dialect for written communication (c.f. diglossic usage of a language).[255]
-Conversely, in the French-speaking regions the local dialects have almost disappeared (only 6.3% of the population of Valais, 3.9% of Fribourg, and 3.1% of Jura still spoke dialects at the end of the 20th century), while in the Italian-speaking regions dialects are mostly limited to family settings and casual conversation.[256]
+The role played by dialects in each linguistic region varies dramatically: in the German-speaking regions, Swiss German dialects have become ever more prevalent since the second half of the 20th century, especially in the media, such as radio and television, and are used as an everyday language for many, while the Swiss variety of Standard German is almost always used instead of dialect for written communication (c.f. diglossic usage of a language).[254]
+Conversely, in the French-speaking regions the local dialects have almost disappeared (only 6.3% of the population of Valais, 3.9% of Fribourg, and 3.1% of Jura still spoke dialects at the end of the 20th century), while in the Italian-speaking regions dialects are mostly limited to family settings and casual conversation.[255]

 The principal official languages (German, French, and Italian) have terms, not used outside of Switzerland, known as Helvetisms.
 German Helvetisms are, roughly speaking, a large group of words typical of Swiss Standard German, which do not appear either in Standard German, nor in other German dialects.
-These include terms from Switzerland's surrounding language cultures (German _Billett_[257] from French), from similar terms in another language (Italian _azione_ used not only as _act_ but also as _discount_ from German _Aktion_).[258]
+These include terms from Switzerland's surrounding language cultures (German _Billett_[256] from French), from similar terms in another language (Italian _azione_ used not only as _act_ but also as _discount_ from German _Aktion_).[257]
 The French spoken in Switzerland has similar terms, which are equally known as Helvetisms.
 The most frequent characteristics of Helvetisms are in vocabulary, phrases, and pronunciation, but certain Helvetisms denote themselves as special in syntax and orthography likewise.
-Duden, the comprehensive German dictionary, contains about 3000 Helvetisms.[259]
-Current French dictionaries, such as the Petit Larousse, include several hundred Helvetisms.[260]
+Duden, the comprehensive German dictionary, contains about 3000 Helvetisms.[258]
+Current French dictionaries, such as the Petit Larousse, include several hundred Helvetisms.[259]

-Learning one of the other national languages at school is compulsory for all Swiss pupils, so many Swiss are supposed to be at least bilingual, especially those belonging to linguistic minority groups.[261]
+Learning one of the other national languages at school is compulsory for all Swiss pupils, so many Swiss are supposed to be at least bilingual, especially those belonging to linguistic minority groups.[260]

 Health

 Swiss residents are universally required to buy health insurance from private insurance companies, which in turn are required to accept every applicant.
-While the cost of the system is among the highest, it compares well with other European countries in terms of health outcomes; patients have been reported as being, in general, highly satisfied with it.[262][263][264]
-In 2012, life expectancy at birth was 80.4 years for men and 84.7 years for women[265] — the highest in the world.[266][267]
-However, spending on health is particularly high at 11.4% of GDP (2010), on par with Germany and France (11.6%) and other European countries, but notably less than spending in the USA (17.6%).[268]
-From 1990, a steady increase can be observed, reflecting the high costs of the services provided.[269]
-With an ageing population and new healthcare technologies, health spending will likely continue to rise.[270]
+While the cost of the system is among the highest, it compares well with other European countries in terms of health outcomes; patients have been reported as being, in general, highly satisfied with it.[261][262][263]
+In 2012, life expectancy at birth was 80.4 years for men and 84.7 years for women[264] — the highest in the world.[265][266]
+However, spending on health is particularly high at 11.4% of GDP (2010), on par with Germany and France (11.6%) and other European countries, but notably less than spending in the USA (17.6%).[267]
+From 1990, a steady increase can be observed, reflecting the high costs of the services provided.[268]
+With an ageing population and new healthcare technologies, health spending will likely continue to rise.[269]

 Urbanisation

 Towns of Switzerland}}

-Sion_de_la_Bisse_de_Clavau.jpg (outskirts of Sion)]] Between two thirds and three quarters of the population live in urban areas.[271][272]
+(outskirts of Sion)]] Between two thirds and three quarters of the population live in urban areas.[270][271]
 Switzerland has gone from a largely rural country to an urban one in just 70 years.
 Since 1935 urban development has claimed as much of the Swiss landscape as it did during the previous 2,000 years.
-This urban sprawl does not only affect the plateau but also the Jura and the Alpine foothills[273] and there are growing concerns about land use.[274]
-However, from the beginning of the 21st century, the population growth in urban areas is higher than in the countryside.[275]
+This urban sprawl does not only affect the plateau but also the Jura and the Alpine foothills[272] and there are growing concerns about land use.[273]
+However, from the beginning of the 21st century, the population growth in urban areas is higher than in the countryside.[274]

-Switzerland has a dense network of towns, where large, medium and small towns are complementary.[276]
-The plateau is very densely populated with about 450 people per km² and the landscape continually shows signs of human presence.[277]
-The weight of the largest metropolitan areas, which are Zürich, Geneva–Lausanne, Basel and Bern tend to increase.[278]
-In international comparison the importance of these urban areas is stronger than their number of inhabitants suggests.[279]
-In addition the two main centres of Zürich and Geneva are recognised for their particularly great quality of life.[280]
+Switzerland has a dense network of towns, where large, medium and small towns are complementary.[275]
+The plateau is very densely populated with about 450 people per km² and the landscape continually shows signs of human presence.[276]
+The weight of the largest metropolitan areas, which are Zürich, Geneva–Lausanne, Basel and Bern tend to increase.[277]
+In international comparison the importance of these urban areas is stronger than their number of inhabitants suggests.[278]
+In addition the two main centres of Zürich and Geneva are recognised for their particularly great quality of life.[279]

 Largest towns